Obesity-associated morbidity: Infertility

 Obesity can lead to infertility in both males and females.
 This is primarily due to excess estrogen interfering with normal ovulation in females and altering spermatogenesis in males.
 It is believed to cause 6% of primary infertility.
 A review in 2013 came to the result that obesity increases the risk of oligospermia and azoospermia in males, with an of odds ratio 1.3.
 Being morbidly obese increases the odds ratio to 2.0.

 Complications of pregnancy

 Obesity is related to many complications in pregnancy including: haemorrhage, infection, increased hospital stays for the mother, and increased NICU requirements for the infant.
 Obese females also have increased risk of preterm births and low birth weight infants.

 Obese females have more than twice the rate of C-sections compared to females of "normal" weight.
 Some have suggested that this may be due in part to the social stigma of obesity.

 Birth defects

-Those who are obese during pregnancy have a greater risk of have a child with a number of congenital malformations including: neural tube defects such as anencephaly and spina bifida, cardiovascular anomalies, including septal anomalies, cleft lip and palate, anorectal malformation, limb reduction anomalies, and hydrocephaly.
+Those who are obese during pregnancy have a greater risk of having a child with a number of congenital malformations including: neural tube defects such as anencephaly and spina bifida, cardiovascular anomalies, including septal anomalies, cleft lip and palate, anorectal malformation, limb reduction anomalies, and hydrocephaly.